moebrowne/bash-option-parser/README.md

 ## Configuration

-There are a couple of configuration options the parser can be passed:
+There are a couple of configuration options that the parser uses, they must be defined before it is run:

 ### `OPT_FILE`